ton-org/sandbox/README.md

     const res = await main.sendMessage(sender.getSender(), toNano('0.05'));  // performing an action with contract main and saving result in res

     expect(res.transactions).toHaveTransaction({                             // configure the expected result with expect() function
-        from: main.address,                                                  // set expected sender for transaction we want to test matcher property from
+        from: main.address,                                                  // set expected sender for transaction we want to test matcher properties from
         success: true                                                        // set the desirable result using matcher property success
     });